 Before providing suitable results to a query, any search engine does the following: First, it creates a list of pages on the web (index).
 Next, it accesses this list immediately and analyses it.
 Lastly, the search engine determines which pages match a specific search input.
 These are the simplified initial SEO process steps referred to as crawling and indexing.

 The web consists of a perpetually increasing number of pages connected by links.
 Search engines need to identify these pages, comprehend what they contain, and store them in a large data group called an index.

 To make all this possible, search engines leverage bots, also known as spiders or crawlers, to scour the internet for hosted domains.
 These bots go on to save lists of various servers and the sites hosted on these servers.
-After that, they go to each site, “crawling” it for useful info like type of content or total number of pages.
+After that, they go to each site, “crawling” it, scanning for useful info like type of content or total number of pages.

 Search engines stay updated by updating the main index with new, deleted or modified pages, recent content, new links, and so forth.
 Therefore, whenever someone performs a search, these engines will always provide the most recent results.

 How Appropriate Results Are Ranked